nmstate/nmstate/CONTRIBUTING.md

 - `./tests/` - Contains tests for unit and integration tests.

-## Compile and install nmstate

-### System Requirements
-To use nmstate for development, you'll need a computer running Linux operating system.
-If you're on Windows or Mac, you can create a special "Linux environment" using free software like VirtualBox or VMware.
-Cargo is Rust's build system and package manager, necessary for working with Rust programs like nmstate.

-### Compile and install from source
+## Compile and Install from Source

-This approach gives control over the compilation process but requires additional setup as a developers contributing to nmstate.
+- [Fork](https://github.com/nmstate/nmstate.git) and git clone to local

-- [Install Rust and Cargo for the development of nmstate](https://doc.rust-lang.org/cargo/getting-started/installation.html) or install the development tools from your distribution's repositories
+- [Install rust and Cargo for the development of nmstate](https://doc.rust-lang.org/cargo/getting-started/installation.html) or install from your distribution's repositories
-- [Fork](https://github.com/nmstate/nmstate.git) and git clone to local machine
 - Change your current directory `cd nmstate/rust`
-- Build and compile the packages using Cargo  `cargo build`
-  This will download the necessary dependencies and build the nmstate library and command-line tool.
+- Build and compile the packages using  `cargo build` This will download the necessary dependencies and build the nmstate library and command-line tool
-- The compiled files will be placed in the target/debug directory
+- Run unit test to ensure functionality of the  nmstate library and tools `cargo test`
 - To view the networking state in YAML format, you can use   `target/debug/nmstatectl show`

-### Installation using distribution's package manager (Alternative)
-This approach also handles dependency management during the build process.
+### To install nmstate, compile and build the entire project  (Optional)
+- Change your current directory  `cd nmstate`
-  - Debian/Ubuntu  `sudo apt update && sudo apt install cargo git`
+- To install necessary dependencies   `sudo apt install make python3 python3-setuptools`
-  - Fedora  `sudo dnf install cargo git`
-  - RHEL  `sudo yum install cargo git`

- Note: Compiling from source might require resolving dependency issues manually if they're not handled by your system's package manager.
+- To compile and build the entire project and related libraries   `make install`
+- Check version  `nmstatectl --version`

 ## Configuring Git